openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 	</edges>
 </net>
 ```
 `Input` layer is automatically created to feed the layer that is converted from the node specified in `--input`, which is `InceptionV1/InceptionV1/Conv2d_1a_7x7/Relu` in this case.
 Model Optimizer does not replace the `ReLU` node by the `Input` layer, it produces such Intermediate Representation to make the node be the first executable node in the final Intermediate Representation.
-So the Model Optimizer creates enough `Inputs` to feed all input ports of the node that is passed in `--input`.
+So the Model Optimizer creates enough `Inputs` to feed all input ports of the node that is passed in `--input`.<br>
 Even though `--input_shape` is not specified in the command line, the shapes for layers are inferred from the beginning of the original TensorFlow* model to the point at which the new input is defined.
 It has the same shape [1,64,112,112] as the model converted as a whole or without cutting off the beginning.

 2. You can cut edge incoming to layer by port number.
 To specify incoming port use notation `--input=port:input_node`.